Castolo/LuxuryCraft/README.md

 This is LuxuryCraft's Official Repository.
 Please do not take the code and share it as your own creation.
 Give us full credit.
+Please note that these will not be updated.
+You can suggest your ideas for the Skripts on the Discord.